hfactor/hfactor.github.io/_notes/400 Lists/AntiLibrary.md

 - How the Word Is Passed by Clint Smith
 - The Precipice by Naom Chomsky
 - The War of Nerves: Inside the Cold War Mind by Martin Sixsmith
+- The Indian President (Zail Singh) by K.C.
+Singh
+- Defeating the Dictators by Charles Dunst

 ## Finance / Economics
 - Bulls, Bears and Other Beasts by Santosh Nair 📟